Harshad Mehta: Death

 Harshad was under criminal custody in the Thane prison.
 He complained of chest pain late at night and was admitted to the Thane Civil Hospital.
 He died following a brief heart ailment, at the age of 47, on 31 December 2001.
+Some believe Mehta was murdered by underworld, adding that a person allegedly associated with the nexus surrendered just days after Mehta was moved to Thane jail and was jailed in the cell next to the cell where Mehta was kept.

 He died with many litigations still pending against him.
 Altogether, he had 28 cases registered against him.
 The trial of all except one, are still continuing in various courts in the country.
 Market watchdog, Securities and Exchange Board of India, had banned him for life from stock market-related activities.